Bachelor of Performing Arts (Acting)

 • Education — drama teachers, acting coaches, or discipline specialists.

-Apply via UAC by 17 October and book your audition for 3 – 6 November 2025.
+Apply via UAC and book your audition for 11 – 14 November

 Admission is talent-based and highly competitive due to limited places.